Share on Facebook

 Here is what that process typically looks like:

-1.)
-Identify the Responsible Agency
+Step 1: Identify the Responsible Government Agency

 Find out which entity maintains the road where the pothole was located.
 A city handles city streets, a county handles county roads, and Caltrans handles highways.

-2.)
-File a Written Claim
+Step 2: Formally File Your Written Claim

 Submit a completed government claim form to the correct agency.
 This must be done within six months of the date of the damage or injury.
 The form includes details about the location, cause, and cost of your losses.

-3.)
-Wait for the Agency’s Response
+Step 3: Awaiting the Agency’s Response

 The city or county has 45 days to respond.
 They can either accept, reject, or ignore the claim.
 If they reject it, you will receive a written notice.
 If they do not respond in 45 days, it is automatically considered rejected.